KaviHShah/Intro-to-Python/materials/04-python-operators.md

 | ^        | Symmetric difference       | a ^ b       | set, frozenset                 |

 ## Order of Precedence for operators
-Operators are ordered in precedence in code (think BODMAS)
+Operators are ordered in precedence in code (think BODMAS).
+Using parentheses can add clarity to code.

 Use the table below to see the order: